brandonw3612/LeanBCNF/README.md

 + **Verified BCNF Algorithm**: Implements a standard BCNF decomposition algorithm mathematically (from the finite-set perspective) with end-to-end machine-checked guarantees.

-+ **Computable Equivalence**: Implements a computable version of the BCNF decomposition algorithm from the sequence (list) perspective, whose losslessness and BCNF compliance are also verified.
++ **Computable Equivalence**: Implements a computable version of the BCNF decomposition algorithm from the sequence (list) perspective, whose equivalence with the finite-set perspective is also proved.

 ## Documentation